Muslim-314/Diesel-Engine-Block-Model/README.md

-# diesel-engine-block-model
+# Diesel Engine Block Model
-The repo contains the 3D model of diesel engine block along with the tutorial to make it.
+The repo contains the 3D model of the diesel engine block along with the tutorial to make it.